Geometric Models in Drake¶

 SDF- Simulation Description Format.
 An XML format that describes objects and environments for robot simulators, visualization, and control.
 SDF is OSRF’s successor to URDF.
 Unlike URDF, SDF allows multiple objects to be modeled in a single SDF file, and allows you to model the pose of the robot in the world.
 Relative to URDF, SDF is being more actively maintained.

 Texture - the digital representation of an object’s surface.
 A texture may include color, brightness, transparency, reflectivity, and other aspects.
-The texture is mapped onto a preexisting surface.
+The texture is mapped onto a preexisting surface - typically a mesh.

 URDF- Unified Robot Description Format, an XML format for representing one model of a robot or other object.
 Unlike SDF, only one object can be modeled per file, and pose cannot be modeled.
 Drake’s URDF extends the official ROS URDF.

 Drake’s models can be defined in either URDF or SDF file formats, but SDF is newer and thus preferred.
 They are similar formats.
 Both are XML-based.

 Drake can process the following mesh file format (file extension):

 - OBJ - a 3D geometry definition file format.